cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/README.md

   --verbose             Promote log level to DEBUG for all phases
 ```

+`--config` accepts either the filename only (`csnn-faces.json`) or a path relative to
+`experiments-configurations/`.
+The controller looks in both the root folder and the
+`experiments-configurations/implementations/` subdirectory.

 ## Configuration schema

 The controller resolves the config by filename inside